About Alicia Patterson

 When I’m Not In The Office

-Partially due to being raised in the Washington D.C. area and being raised by two civil servants, professionalism is one of my top core values.
-I hold strong values around working in a caregiving profession, have had a full working life for my entire adult career path, and enjoy working with busy professionals.
-That said, I maintain a full and active life outside of my work and believe we need to prioritize all aspects of our health in order to maintain our capacity for a long and thriving life.
-When I’m not in my office, I enjoy time with friends and family, beloved pets (including chickens!), playing all types of racket sports, gardening, and getting as much sun as I can.
-Part of my time outside of work is maintaining strong personal practices to ensure that my work as a support professional is sustainable.
-Choosing a long career as a service professional is a certain kind of lifestyle choice and I am invested in it.
-My own journey with my health is part of what led me to specialize in women’s work with my clients.
-I make sure to continue studies that drive my continued evolution and development as a woman and practitioner in this world, at an especially powerful and pivotal time.
+Professionalism is one of my top core values.
+I hold strong values around working in a caregiving profession and have had a full working life for my entire adult career path.
+That said, I maintain a full and active life outside of my work and believe we need to prioritize a multi-faceted approach to our health in order to maintain our capacity for a long thriving life.
+When I’m not in my office, I enjoy time with friends and family, beloved pets, playing all types of racket sports, and am very partial to the beach.
+Part of my time outside work is maintaining strong personal practices to ensure that my work as a support professional is sustainable.
+I always tell my client, my field of work keeps me healthy.
+If I am not well, I am not able to show up my best and I prioritize my own health and stability as #1.
+I also prioritize continued studies that drive my evolution and development as a practitioner and find great fulfillment in this part of life.

 Credentials: